|

 4. Cover mouth and nose with your mouth or hold nose shut and blow 2 times (chest should rise).

-5. Put middle two fingers (3rd and 4th) in middle of chest just below level of nipples.
+5. NOW, put middle two fingers (3rd and 4th) in middle of chest just below level of nipples.

 6. Gently press down 30 times about 1/3 of depth of chest at a rate of a little less than about 2 per second (100 per minute)